 A traditional dental bridge is secured with two crowns that fit over the two adjacent healthy teeth.

 Implant-supported restorations rely on dental implants for support.
-Dental implants are the best restorative solution because of their stability and how they improve your oral health.
+During a surgical procedure, tiny posts are inserted into the jaw to provide a foundation for the bridge.
 An implant-supported bridge can cost more than traditional alternatives, but provides superior benefits that many patients find worth the expense.
 Our office is also happy to work with you to place the cost of this optimal treatment in your budget.

 Implants Offer Greater Value

 For the right patients, dental implants are the best restorative solution because of their stability and how they protect your oral health.
 Implant-supported restorations are far more stable than traditional options.
 The implant posts also send regenerative signals to your jaw, preventing bone loss.
 Lastly, unlike traditional bridges, your surrounding healthy teeth can be left fully intact.